Employment flag (EMFP)

 Employment flag (EMFP), Indigenous status (INGP) and Age (AGEP) variables should be used to report on this measure.
 ‘Not applicable’ and ‘Overseas visitors’ categories should not be used for this measure.

 For more information about ABS collections used in Closing the Gap and other National Government Reporting, see Closing the Gap and Other National Reporting.

 Comparing Census with the ABS Labour Force Survey

 The Census and Labour Force Survey both collect information about the labour market activity of people aged 15 years and over.
 While both collections seek to measure the concepts related to employment, unemployment and being outside of the labour force, there are a number of differences between them that should be considered in the use of the data.
-A summary of the differences between these collections will be available in the 2021 Census and Labour Survey comparison, which is not due for release until late 2022.
-In the meantime, please refer to the previous release, Census of Population and Housing: Understanding the Census and Census Data, Australia, 2016.
+A summary of the differences between these collections is available in Comparing the 2021 Census and the Labour Force Survey.